davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or send a fatal alert.

-Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST send a "bad_certificate" alert message and close the connection.
+Any endpoint validating any certificate signed using any signature algorithm with an MD5 hash MUST send a "bad_certificate" alert message and close the connection. (note that this is applicable only if the signature is to be validated, which is not always the case; see {{signature-algorithms}})

-SHA-1 is deprecated and therefore NOT RECOMMENDED.
-Endpoints that reject certification paths due to use of a deprecated hash MUST send a fatal "bad_certificate" alert message before closing the connection.
-All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.
+If an endpoint cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST send a fatal alert message and close the connection.
+If the chain is untrustworthy because a certificate cannot be parsed correctly or due to use of a deprecated hash algorithm (MD5, SHA-1, & SHA-224), then it SHOULD produce a "bad_certificate" alert; otherwise it MUST produce an "unsupported_certificate" alert.

+Servers supporting both TLS 1.2 and TLS 1.3 MAY negotiate TLS 1.2 with support for SHA-1 hashes, however servers MUST NOT downgrade to use an older version in response to a TLS 1.3 client offering support for only deprecated or unsupported hashes.
+All clients offering TLS 1.3 are REQUIRED to offer support for at least one hash/signature pair which is not deprecated (see {{signature-algorithms}}).

 Note that a certificate containing a key for one signature algorithm MAY be signed using a different signature algorithm (for instance,